aseprite/aseprite/README.md

-In Windows XP/Vista/7 the main configuration file is `aseprite.ini` which is saved in the same folder of `aseprite.exe` executable file (in this way ASEPRITE is a portable application, i.e. you can transport a copy of the program in your USB drive).
+In Windows XP/Vista/7 the main configuration file is `aseprite.ini` which is saved in the same folder of `aseprite.exe` executable file (in this way Aseprite is a portable application, i.e. you can transport a copy of the program in your USB drive).

-The following is a list of all configuration files that you could modify (it is not recommended to do so, but is useful if you want to super-customize ASEPRITE):
+The following is a list of all configuration files that you could modify (it is not recommended to do so, but is useful if you want to super-customize Aseprite):

     aseprite.ini          Program configuration
     data/gui.xml          Menus, shortcuts, and tools
     data/convmatr.def     Convolutions matrices
-    data/skins/*.*        ASEPRITE skins
+    data/skins/*.*        Aseprite skins
     data/widgets/*.xml    XML files with dialogs

 In GNU/Linux, the configuration file is ~/.asepriterc, and the data/